layumi/Seg-Uncertainty/README.md

 ### Trained Model
 The trained model is available at https://drive.google.com/file/d/1smh1sbOutJwhrfK8dk-tNvonc0HLaSsw/view?usp=sharing

+### One Note for SYNTHIA-to-Cityscapes
+Note that the evaluation code I provided for SYNTHIA-to-Cityscapes is still average the IoU by divide 19.
+Actually, you need to re-calculate the value by divide 16.
+There are only 16 shared classes for SYNTHIA-to-Cityscapes.
+In this way, the result is same as the value reported in paper.

 ### The Key Code
 Core code is relatively simple, and could be directly applied to other works.
 - Memory in vivo:  https://github.com/layumi/Seg_Uncertainty/blob/master/trainer_ms.py#L232